 A. Dry needling is an invasive procedure that requires referral and direction in accordance with § 54.1-3482 of the Code of Virginia.
 Referral should be in writing; if the initial referral is received orally, it shall be followed up with a written referral.

 B. Dry needling is not an entry level skill but an advanced procedure that requires additional [ post-graduate ] training.

 [ 1. ] The training shall be specific to dry needling and shall include emergency preparedness and response, contraindications and precautions, secondary effects or complications, palpation and needle techniques, and physiological responses.

 [ 2.
 The training shall consist of didactic and hands-on laboratory education and shall include passage of a theoretical and practical examination.
 The hands-on laboratory education shall be face-to-face.

 3. The training shall be in a course certified by FSBPT or approved or provided by a sponsor listed in subsection B of 18VAC112-20-131.

 4. The practitioner shall not perform dry needling beyond the scope of the highest level of the practitioner's training. ]

 C. Prior to the performance of dry needling, the physical

-therapist shall obtain informed consent from the patient or [
+therapist shall obtain informed consent from the patient or his representative.

 maintained in the patient record.